 Dear [Employee’s Name],

-I am writing to inform you that, by the terms of your employment contract, your employment with [Company Name] will end on [Termination Date].
+I am writing to formally notify you that your employment with [Company Name] will be terminated, with effect from [Termination Date].

-We have appreciated your services during your time with us and wish you the best in your future endeavors.
+We thank you for your time and contributions to [Company Name] and wish you the best in your future endeavors.

 Sincerely,